 will feast upon your liver all day long,

 until its chewing turns the organ black.’

 Aeschylus’ Prometheus Bound 1263-1270

 The beast is also mentioned in Diodorus Siculus’ and Pausanias’ works.

 The Caucasian Eagle is referred to in works by both Hyginus, Propertius, Seneca, and Virgil.

 ‘Because of this, Mercury, at Jove’s command, bound him (Prometheus) with iron spikes to a cliff on Mount Caucasus, and set an eagle to eat out his heart; as much as it devoured in the day, so much grew again at night.
 After 30,000 years Hercules killed this eagle and freed Prometheus.’

 Zeus, the king of the gods, took the Caucasian Eagle when it was still a hatchling, and raised it in his divine abode at Mount Olympus.
 Like Cerberus was to Hades, so did the Caucasian Eagle was Zeus’ animal, or rather his beast companion.
 From the tale of Prometheus’ punishment, one can safely assume that the Eagle was blindly loyal to Zeus.

 After he was granted permission by Zeus to free Prometheus, Heracles attacked the Caucasian Eagle with his bow.
-The demigod hero fired many poison arrows at the great eagle, and succeeded in killing it quickly without having to use his sword or his hands against it.
+The demigod hero fired many poisonous arrows at the great eagle, thus killing it quickly without having to use his sword or his hands against it.